You’re not looking for more strategy.

 If you’re here, you already feel it.

-The question isn’t if something has changed.
+The question is not if something has changed.